Code-Institute-Submissions/MBissett29-Spokes_AugResub/README.md

 ### About section
 * i have done alot of testing to position the three boxes of information, this has provided me with a learning experience of needing to look more into centering, positioning and the bos method.
 After doing some more html and css research i realised that giving the three different section a class of .row and .column i found that it made the page respon to what i wanted it to do.

+### Trail Section
+* I changed the format of the trail section frim just an image and some text into a table to make the page a little more uniform.
+I am still unsure if that is something that works in the long run however for now it neatens it up.